 Nusa Kode

-The south western tip of Kode island is characterized by large encrusted bolders with little corals and huge groupers.
+The southwestern tip of Kode island is characterized by large encrusted boulders with little corals and huge groupers.
 Very large fish are never really plentiful, but among the boulders you have a chance of seeing some of the largest fish on the reef such as the giant grouper, the potato cod and the malabar grouper.
 Schools of bohar snapper may keep you happy when you do not encounter the groupers

 Cannibal Rock